AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/getting-started/login-and-user-management.md

    >
    >To give users permission to access everything in Targeting and Personalization, be sure to select _all_ the checkboxes.

-## [!UICONTRO Web Personalization] and Predictive Content User Permissions {#web-personalization-and-predictive-content-user-permissions}
+## [!UICONTROL Web Personalization] and Predictive Content User Permissions {#web-personalization-and-predictive-content-user-permissions}

 **[!UICONTROL Targeting and Personalization]**: User has view only permissions, if this permission is only selected.